Neural Network Acceptability Judgments: CoLA

 \paragraph{Sources}

 We compile CoLA with the aim of representing a wide variety of phenomena of interest in theoretical linguistics.
 We draw examples from linguistics publications spanning a wide time period, a broad set of topics, and a range of target audiences.
 Table \ref{sources} enumerates our sources.
-By way of illustration, consider the three largest sources in the corpus: Kim \& Sells \shortcite{kim-08} is a recent undergraduate syntax textbook, Levin \shortcite{levin-93} is a comprehensive reference detailing the lexical properties of thousands of verbs, and Ross \shortcite{ross-67} is an influential dissertation on extraction and movement in English syntax.
+By way of illustration, consider the three largest sources in the corpus: Kim \& Sells \shortcite{kim2008syntax} is a recent undergraduate syntax textbook, Levin \shortcite{levin1993verb} is a comprehensive reference detailing the lexical properties of thousands of verbs, and Ross \shortcite{ross1967constraints} is an influential dissertation focusing on wh-movement and extraction islands in English syntax.

 \paragraph{Preparing the Data}